-More and more companies are using preventive maintenance because it enables them both to optimise the work of maintenance teams and improve the productivity of the organisation in general.
+More and more companies are using preventive maintenance because it enables them both to optimize the work of maintenance teams and improve the productivity of the organization in general.
 Even if it does not render curative maintenance obsolete, it has become an essential tool enhancing the competitiveness of any company with maintenance activities.

 Although the principles of preventive maintenance were developed before the arrival of the first CMMS (Computerised maintenance management system) software, this has enabled companies to make it systematic and much more efficient.
 Today, CMMS has become essential in applying a relevant preventive maintenance plan.

 What is preventive maintenance?

 Preventive maintenance is an elaborate maintenance strategy that enables you to optimize the productivity of maintenance work on equipment.

 From curative maintenance to preventive maintenance